sertxudeveloper/Lyra/Lyra Documentation.md

 The order of appearing in the `menu` array will determinate the order in the menu inside Lyra.
 To learn more about it please read the [menu configuration](#menu-configuration).

 ## Pagination
-By default Lyra will show a "links" style pagination in all the resources.
-Currently this feature is not customizable, but if you're interested in customize it please open an issue in the [Lyra GitHub repository](https://github.com/sertxudeveloper/Lyra/issues) to let us know you want this feature.
+By default, Lyra will show a "links" style pagination in all the resources.
+Currently, this feature is not customizable, but if you're interested in customizing it please open an issue in the [Lyra GitHub repository](https://github.com/sertxudeveloper/Lyra/issues) to let us know you want this feature.

 ## Customizing Pagination
 If you'd like to customize the amounts shown on each Lyra resource's "per page" filter menu, you can do so by customizing its `perPageOptions` property inside the desired resource: